robinmacharg/di-dumb/README_submission.md

 let object = container.resolve(YourObjectProtocol.self)
 ```

-The ViewController in `Bdum Tish` has a fuller example.
+The ViewController in `Bdum Tish` has a fuller working example.

 ## References